-We hope you find that our team’s extensive leadership, coaching experience, and specialized expertise align with your needs.
-Our diverse backgrounds and deep knowledge allow us to offer a wide range of impactful workshops, creative retreats and tailored consultations.
+We hope you find that our core team’s extensive leadership, coaching experience, and specialized expertise align with your needs.
+Our diverse backgrounds and deep knowledge allow us to offer a wide range of impactful workshops and creative retreats.
+While additional professionals support our workshops, the Core Team represents the think tank behind Empowered.

 (SEAL Program: Social, Emotional, and Academic Leadership) – Sacred Heart University